open-telemetry/opentelemetry-collector-contrib/docs/advanced_usage.rst

   the tracer
 * ``DATADOG_SERVICE_NAME`` (no default): override the service name to be used for this program.
-This value is passed through when setting up middleware for web framework integrations (e.g. pylons, flask, django).
+This value is passed through when setting up middleware for web framework integrations (e.g. flask, django).
 For tracing without a web integration, prefer setting the service name in code.
 * ``DATADOG_PATCH_MODULES=module:patch,module:patch...`` e.g.
   ``boto:true,redis:false``: override the modules patched for this execution of